-To qualify for your State Pension and other certain benefits you must pay National Insurance (NI) contributions.
+To qualify for the State Pension, and for certain other welfare benefits, you must pay National Insurance (NI) contributions.

-NI 'classes' are the different types of National Insurance.
+NI 'classes' are the different types of National Insurance (see information below).
 The class you pay depends on:

 You stop paying Class 1 National Insurance when you reach the State Pension age if you are employed.
 Being self-employed means you stop paying:

-Your employment status and earnings determine your National Insurance Class.
-Gaps in your National Insurance record may also affect NIC classes.
+Your employment status and earnings determine what National Insurance class you pay.
+Having any gaps in your National Insurance record may also affect NIC classes.

 |National Insurance Class||Who Should Pay National Insurance Contributions|